ramit21/aws-amplify-appsync/README.md

 ```
 npx create-react-app blogapp
 ```
-4. Run below command, and the coapplication will open on browser at localhost:3000
+4. Run below command, and the application will open on browser at localhost:3000
 ```
 npm start
 ```